 Charge Cable Detection

 It is important for the EV to ‘know’ that the EV is connected to an EV Charger.
 While with fuel cars it occasionally happens that people drive away with the hose still inserted, with electric charging the likeliness of this happening is much bigger as one will not be waiting next to the car for the charging to finish.
 The Proximity Pilot in the plug serves this purpose by creating a circuit via a resistor to the PE pin.
-Thus by applying a voltage to Proximity Pin, it will detect a current flow (or voltage drop) when a plug is connected as this will create an electric circuit.

 The value of the resistor differs in the Type 1 and the Type 2 plug.
 In the Type 1 plug it is 150 Ohm.
 In the Type 2 plug it can have different values.
 The most common two are 680 Ohm and 220 Ohm although the standard does define 1500 Ohm and 100 Ohm too.